-The proponent (Oasis Development Company Ltd) proposes to develop residential flats on L.R.
-No. Kiambaa/Ruaka/5070 which is situated off Limuru Road in Ruaka area and measures approximately 0.400 hectares (1 acre).
-As at the time of the study, the land was vacant with shrubs, grass and dry maize crop at some sections but the large section was vacant and there was no evidence of any kind of previous development on the land.
-The land may however previously have been used for agriculture since it is basically with an area largely used for agriculture with suitable soils and climate but there is evidence of previous excavation probably for extraction of red soil for use elsewhere though not recently.
+The proponent (Krishna Estates Ltd) proposes to develop residential flats on L.R.
+No. 28428/51 (original number 12825/51) which is situated off Kiambu Road in Thindigua area and measures approximately 0.8096 hectares (2 acres).
+As at the time of the study, the land was vacant with dry grass (due to the prevailing dry weather conditions as at the time), there was no single tree and there and there was no evidence of any kind of previous development.
+The land may however previously have been used for agriculture since it is basically with an area largely used for agriculture with suitable soils and climate.

-The proposed project is a gated community residential project and may be classified basically as a low-cost large scale residential development involving construction of 453No. residential flats in a mix of bedsitters, two and three bedroom flats.
-The proposed project shall have a total of 453No. residential flats comprising of 58No. two-bedroom flats; 156No. one-bedroom flats and 239No. bedsitters (studio apartments).
+The proposed project is a gated community residential project and may be classified basically as a large scale residential development involving construction of 224No. residential flats in a mix of two and three bedrooms.
 Since the development is fairly large, it is prudent to provide other commensurate facilities and services to cater for the various deserving needs for the proposed development and as such, various such facilities/services and infrastructure are provided for.
 Among the facilities include wastewater treatment system for treatment of wastewater from the project since the area has no sewer.
 The proposed project shall also entail construction of surface drainage systems for management and disposal of surface runoff.
-The proposed development shall entail construction of four (4No.) semi-detached blocks of flats all with two basement floors, ground, 1st - 11th floors, the two basement floors shall accommodate vehicle parking and in addition, basement 1 shall accommodate generator room.
-The ground floor shall accommodate a security office, 3No. two-bedroom flats, 13No. one-bedroom flats and 8No. bedsitters (studio apartments) and a lettable space.
-All the other floors from 1st -11th shall be typical each accommodating 5No. two-bedroom flats, 13No. one-bedroom flats and 21No. bedsitters (studio apartments).
-Each of the flats shall have a lounge/dining, two or one bedrooms, kitchen, and balcony/verandah while the bedsitter shall have the main room, kitchenette and balcony.
-The proposed plans have been submitted to the CGK and approved.
+The proposed development shall entail construction of seven (7No.) blocks of flats all with ground - 8th floors.
+Two (2) of the blocks shall accommodate two-bedroom flats while five (5) blocks shall accommodate three-bedroom flats.
+For the two-bedroom flats, the two blocks shall be typical with each floor accommodating 4No. two-bedroom flats thus each of the two blocks shall accommodate 32No. two-bedroom flats making a total of 64No. two-bedroom flats.
+Similarly, each of the five blocks for three-bedroom flats shall accommodate four units per floor and thus each block shall accommodate 32No. three-bedroom flats making a total of 164No. three-bedroom flats.
+Each of the flats shall have a lounge/dining, two or three bedrooms, kitchen, and balcony/verandah and in addition, the three-bedroom flats shall have a DSQ.
+The proposed plans have been submitted to the CGK seeking approval.

-The proposed project shall also entail the provision of protected dustbin cubicles, common road (driveway), parking and the entire project site shall have a perimeter masonry with a single gate.
+The proposed project shall also entail the provision of protected dustbin cubicles, common road (driveway), parking and the entire project site shall have a perimeter fence with two gates.
 Other features include storm water drains and a common guard house at the main entrance.

-In general, the area is characterised by mixed development of commercial developments and blocks of flats.
-In the immediate neighbourhood also are land parcels similar to the proposed project site while others are even larger in area some of which were vacant.
+In general, the area is characterised by mixed development of godowns, commercial developments and blocks of flats.
+In the immediate neighbourhood also are land parcels similar to the proposed project site while others are even larger in area most of which were vacant.
 Other land parcels have been subdivided and land sold as individual plots for owners to develop individually.
 The proactive designs of the buildings has provided for adequate ventilation and natural lighting, parking, storm water drainage, water storage and waste water reticulation as well as open areas.
-Since the area has no sewer, the proposed project shall incorporate a wastewater treatment system (for waste and soil water disposal).
+Since the area has no sewer, the proposed project shall incorporate two wastewater treatment systems (for waste and soil water disposal).
 The proposed design has provided for sewerage and other plumbing articulation, and surface run-off drains.
 From the proposed designs, the essential set local standards (in terms of physical planning, minimum habitable rooms, basic facilities, health and safety) have been met.
-It is estimated that the on approval; the project will take approximately 36 calendar months to implement and it is estimated that it will cost Kshs three hundred million (Kshs 300,000,000).
+It is estimated that the on approval; the project will take approximately 36 calendar months to implement and it is estimated that it will cost Kshs 1.2 billion (Kshs 1,200,000,000).